botbreeder/mudbasic/README.md

 140 = 130 is actually false
 ```

-Did you notice that `140` above tastes like _INTERCAL_?
+Did you notice that the `140` above tastes like [INTERCAL](https://en.wikipedia.org/wiki/COMEFROM)?
 It really makes you wonder what is real.
 If writing a statement is not enough to make it true, how do we finally make things true?
 After all, another part of the program could declare that `140` is false too!

 The answer is, you don't.
 You don't define real, you only build structures in the air.
 Most of the time, you're defining _how a subject sees_ things.
 Subjectively.
 Sometimes it goes fractal, you're defining how a subject thinks another subject sees things.
 Then at the end there is one true thing: the human user sitting in front of the computer.
 The point of view of the end-user is the entry point to... real.

 Simply put, what matters is what happens next.
 A cat is a cat, no matter what.
-Is it real or not doesn't change a thing, it will move just the same.
+Is it real or not, doesn't change a thing.
+It will move just the same.